caraya/personal-blog/content/blog/improving-performance-of-a-wordpress-site-2-optimizations.md

 However, even though it improves performance, it doesn't change the caching behavior of my font file, one of the largest assets downloaded.

+!!! note **Note**:
-**Note**: I forgot to run my tests after this change so no data is recorded.
+I forgot to run my tests after this change so no data is recorded.
+!!!

 ### Add `fetchpriority` to the header image